learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Vercel_Frontend_Deployment.md

 - Choose project name
 - Confirm the project to deploy.
 - Review and confirm deployment settings such as the framework (e.g Next.js, Create React App) and project settings (e.g Build Command, Development Command, Install COmmand, Output Directory)
+- Note, Vercel will automatically detect your framework (e.g React, Vue, Angular) and determine the appropriate build settings based on the detected framework.
 ![](./assets/Vercel_CLI.png)

 6. **Monitor Deployment**: After confirming the deployment settings, Vercel CLI will start deploying your project.
 You can monitor the deployment progress directly in your terminal.